tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1d.md

 Both buttons get their own individualized event handlers.

 <!-- Funktioita palauttavia funktioita voikin hyödyntää määrittelemään geneeristä toiminnallisuutta, jota voi tarkentaa parametrien avulla.
 Tapahtumankäsittelijöitä luovan funktion _hello_ voikin ajatella olevan eräänlainen tehdas, jota voi pyytää valmistamaan sopivia tervehtimiseen tarkoitettuja tapahtumankäsittelijäfunktioita. -->
 Functions returning functions can be utilized in defining generic functionality that can be customized with parameters.
-The _hello_ function that creates the event handlers can be thought of as a factory, that produces customized event handlers meant for greeting users.
+The _hello_ function that creates the event handlers can be thought of as a factory that produces customized event handlers meant for greeting users.

 <!-- Käyttämämme määrittelytapa -->
-Our current definition is slightly verbose.
+Our current definition is slightly verbose:

 ```js
 const hello = (who) => {